Admit it. You can't just say "parsley, sage, rosemary, and thyme", you have to sing it!

 As a culinary herb, thyme is indispensable.
 It's used in many herb mixes, including bouquet garni, and it is a staple in Italian cuisine.
 Its bright, comforting flavor goes really well with fish and seafood.
 If you would like to eat more fish for its health benefits but find the fishy taste off-putting, try seasoning it with thyme and lemon.

 If you want to enjoy fresh thyme, you can grow it both outdoors and indoors.
 As an outdoors plant, thyme is a beautiful addition to a rock garden.
 It is an easy plant to grow; it doesn't need really rich soil and prefers dry, sunny spots.
-If you plan to grow it in a container, make sure you don't overwater it.
+When you grow thyme in a container, make sure you don't overwater it.

 Make parsley, sage, rosemary, and thyme your kitchen staple.
 Not only do they bring a comforting herby flavor to many dishes, they also have many health benefits.
 That's why we added them to our new AIP compliant Apple Pork bar.
 Have you tried it yet?